cmuparlay/parlayhash/README.md

 to [CMakeFile.txt](benchmarks/CMakeFiles.txt).

 The benchmarks will run by default on the number of hardware threads you have on your machine.

+## Workloads

-It runs a several experiments on different workloads and reports a geometric mean across the experiments in terms of operation per second.
+The experiments run a variety of workloads and report a geometric mean across the workloads.
+The default workloads are the following:

 - Table of long keys and long values : will run over two data sizes (10K and 10M), three update percents (0%, 10% and 50%), and two